 One of the most impressive monuments in Pátio de São Pedro is the cathedral of São Pedro dos Clérigos.
 The cathedral’s architecture was conceived by Manuel Ferreira Jácome and the structure was constructed between 1728 and 1782.
 The cathedral is famous for its Gothic styled innovative design.
 The ground floor, an extended rectangle, is divided into two parts, of which the smaller part is adorned with an octagonal nave.
 The interiors are designed in a flamboyant style with the pulpit, altars and galleries made of carved stone and doors of palisander wood.
 This is a popular attraction for tourists.

 The São Pedro Courtyard got its name due to the church of the same name (São Pedro dos Clérigos) which was built in the 18th century.
 Before the church was built, all that existed in the square was an orchard and some residential buildings.
 In 1728, the residences were demolished to give way for the construction of the church.
-The shape of the courtyard, including the church has not changed much with time.
+The shape of the courtyard, including the church, has not changed much with time.
 Today the São Pedro Courtyard houses many famous bars and restaurants.
-Many events such as the Recife Carnival, Christmas, June Festivals, Black Cultural Events and the Sábado Mangue (Swamp Saturday) are held in the square.
-The Courtyard is also residence to the Casa do Carnaval (Carnaval House), Aloísio Magalhães Modern Art Museum and Visual Arts Training Centre.
+Many events such as the Recife Carnival, Christmas, June Festivals, Black Cultural Events, and the Sábado Mangue (Swamp Saturday) are held in the square.
+The Courtyard is also a residence to the Casa do Carnaval (Carnaval House), Aloísio Magalhães Modern Art Museum, and Visual Arts Training Centre.

 This is a Baroque cathedral located to the west of the Santíssimo Sacramento, in Rua Nova.
 The construction of the church took a long time to complete.
-The structure itself was completed in early 18th century, but the interiors of the church which have been brilliantly carved and oil painted, were going on till 1771.
+The structure itself was completed in the early 18th century, but the interiors of the church which have been brilliantly carved and oil painted were going on till 1771.
 Among the carvings, the most attractive is that of the Virgin whose artist is anonymous.
 The first battle of Guararapes has been depicted on the ceiling by famous painter João de Deus Sepúlveda in the 18th century.

-Address: Rua Nova, 309 Recife, Brazil
+Address: Rua Nova, 309 Santo Antônio, Recife, Brazil